 (1) Advertising shall pertain to radio and shall be of nature of interest to radio amateurs or experimenters in their pursuit of the art.
 (2) No display of any character will be accepted, nor can any special typographical arrangement, such as all or part capital letters be used which would tend to make one advertisement stand out from the others.
 (3) The Ham-Ad rate is 30c per word, except as noted in paragraph (6) below.
 (4) Remittance in full must accompany copy.
 No cash or contract discount or agency commission will be allowed.
 (5) Closing date for Ham-Ads is the 25th of the second month preceding publication date.
-(6) Aspecial rate of 7c per word will apply to advertising which, in our judgment, is obviously non-commercial in nature and is placed and signed by a methoer of the Amede and signed by a methor of the Amede and provide the crustic quantum for special equipment, if by a member of the Amede and provide the divertising by an individual, is commercial and all advertising by him takes the 30c rate.
-(7) Because error is more easily avoided, it is requested size.
+(6) Aspecial rate of 7c per word will apply to advertising which, in our judgment, is obviously non-commercial in nature and is placed and signed by a member of the American Badio Relay League.
+Thus, advertising induividing or special and divertising by an induividing in special and explanement and to the tot for the full and to call a spomer of the divertising in this column regarding by an induividing or special and all divertising by him takes the 30c rate.